2023 Buldhana bus accident: Investigation

 The investigation of the accident determined that the bus driver, Danish Shaikh, was drunk.
 According to a chemical analysis report, the percentage of alcohol found in the blood sample of the driver was 0.30%.
 Shaikh was arrested for negligent driving.
 After the accident, the Maharashtra Motor Vehicle Department asked the Automotive Research Association of India to review the design and safety measures implemented in sleeper coach buses.

 Response

 Local rescue and fire brigade teams reached the accident site and extinguished the fire.
-Chief Minister Eknath Shinde and Prime Minister Narendra Modi expressed their anguish over the accident.
-The Maharashtra government announced a ₹5 lakhs compensation for each of the families of those who died.
+Chief Minister of Maharashtra Eknath Shinde and Prime Minister of India Narendra Modi expressed their anguish over the accident.
+The Government of Maharashtra announced a ₹5 lakhs compensation for each of the families of those who died.
 The government also announced that they will bear the full cost of treatment of the injured.
 Due to the fire, the bodies were unidentifiable and authorities decided to conduct DNA tests to determine the identity of the victims.